grello-project/grello-frontend/README.md

 Tags will identify properties on the comment object so that we can create custom filters.

 ### -Task:
 All tasks to be completed.
+These tasks are imported from Google Docs, where the tasks are created.

 ### -User:
 All users that have created accounts.